 Those in charge of a child’s care should work through this range of alternative care options to see what is best for the child.

-National policies are
+National policies are changing

 A growing number of countries are now putting these ideas about alternative care into practice and making them their official policy.
 For example, in 2012 Cambodia announced a new policy aimed at keeping children out of institutions and preferring family-based care.
 As well as being better for children, these principles make good financial sense.
 In Uganda, for example, a study showed it costs up to 14 times more to run an orphanage than to care for children within the community (Unicef).

 The church can play a powerful role in changing the way we care for orphans and vulnerable children.
 The World Without Orphans movement has united Christians, churches and organisations around the world to work together towards family-based care.
 Beginning in the Ukraine, it has initiated national movements in more than 26 countries.
 As a result of its work, the number of children being fostered or adopted locally has increased.